prabal221b/to-do-full-stack-webapp/Steps to run the project.md

 Steps to run the project:

 Start the MySQl Server
-1. Make sure the sql connection address and crendentials are correctly placed in application.properties file in the demo/src/main/recources folder
+1. Make sure the SQL connection address and credentials are correctly placed in the application.properties file in the demo/src/main/recources folder

 To start the API Server
 1. Load the demo folder into Eclipse